Cake theory: Synopsis

-The egalitarian 'divide-the-cake' approach is an important component of the "Chongqing Model" advanced by former star politician Bo Xilai.
-Bo gave the city's throngs of migrant workers residency status so they could enjoy the same rights and privileges given to urban residents, such as health care and education.
-In addition, Bo pursued a wide array of public housing programs, and cracked down on local gangsters, businesspeople, and their cronies in government.
-While the "Chongqing Model" won significant accolades from some of China's top leaders, pundits remarked that ultimately it became too dependent on the personality of Bo Xilai himself, and thus the expansion of the model to other areas of the country would be difficult.
+The egalitarian "divide-the-cake" approach was an important component of the Chongqing model advanced by politician Bo Xilai.
+Bo gave residency status to numerous migrant workers in the city, so that they could enjoy the same rights and privileges given to urban residents, such as health care and education.
+While the "Chongqing Model" won significant accolades from some of China's top leaders, critics remarked that it ultimately became too dependent on the personality of Bo Xilai himself, and thus the expansion of the model to other areas of the country would be difficult.

-While the reform oriented and economically liberal "growing the pie" commonly associated with Wang Yang in the "Guangdong model".
+While the reform oriented and economically liberal "baking-the-cake" commonly associated with Wang Yang in the Guangdong model.
 Wang has also pressed for more transparency in government spending, and greater rule of law.
 While pursuing a more market oriented economy where the external market and private sector play key roles.

 The metaphor is said to be emblematic of the ideological struggles within the top echelons of China's leadership.
 It asks the central question of whether further growth or fair distribution should be at the centerpiece of China's political agenda.